Frequently Asked Questions for International Students and Athletes

 You will experience extreme heat in August with temperatures reaching 100◦F for multiple days.
 A mild fall during the months of Sept.-November.
 Cold winter months from December through February.
 Rainy season in March-May.

-All essential items can be purchased at Walmart which is located directly across from campus.
+All essential items can be purchased at Walmart or Aldi.
+Both are located near campus.

 Yes, the ECC Student Activities Director conducts campus intramural events.
 There are also many other special interest clubs and art, music, and theater performances on campus.